api3dao/vitepress-docs/docs/reference/airnode/latest/understand/apply-auth.md

 request will considered to be authorized.
 From a logical standpoint, the authorization outcomes get *OR*ed.

-::: tip Alternative: Relayed Meta Data
+::: info Alternative: Relayed Meta Data

 As an alternative to authorizers and authorizations, an API provider can use [Relayed Meta Data](./api-security.md#relayed-meta-data-security-schemes) to